Ribbon Cable Current Rating

 The fusing current shown in Table 1 gives you an idea of the current that causes a rapid dramatic destruction of the wires in the cable.
 Of course, operating currents must be kept much less than the fusing current!

-Ribbon cable current limits
+Ribbon cable current capacity and limits

 Owing to their high surface-to-volume ratio, flat ribbon cables are better than round multi-conductor cable at dissipating heat for the same conductor gauges.
 The side-by-side conductor geometry provides almost equally good heat dissipation from each wire with none buried in the center of a bundle of other hot conductors.
 Consequently, they can sustain a higher current level for a given temperature rise and conductor cross section.
 Further, the total number of conductors within a flat cable has little effect on the cable's overall current rating, unlike round cables where the current rating decreases dramatically as the number of bundled conductors increases.

-The maximum current rating for flat cable is potentially limited by many factors, including conductor cross sectional area (AWG), conductor composition/conductivity, thermal properties of the insulation or jacket materials, ambient temperature, air flow, and others.
+The maximum current capacity for flat cable is potentially limited by many factors, including conductor cross sectional area (AWG), conductor composition/conductivity, thermal properties of the insulation or jacket materials, ambient temperature, air flow, and others.
 The essential condition is the maximum temperature rise that can be tolerated.
 Many insulation types start softening at temperatures greater than 100 °C, and some cable manufacturers recommend keeping cables below 85 °C at all times to prevent thermal softening of gold contacts.
 Computing cable temperature rise from first principles isn't easy, but there are standard handbooks that are helpful3).

 We'll examine two sources of information for determining cable current capacity – manufacturer's specifications and actual measurements of cable temperature rise – and we'll look at how much current we can allow in individual conductors if surrounding conductors aren't used.

-Cable manufacturer's specifications
+Cable manufacturer's current capacity specifications

 Cable manufacturers determine cable current limits by considering the temperature rise over ambient temperature caused by the I2R cable loss.
 Generally, ribbon cables and sockets are specified for a 30 °C temperature rise when maximum current is applied to all conductors.
 For an additional safety margin, and to compensate for variations in cable wire thickness, manufacturers then derate the maximum current allowed by 20%.

 You can easily connect to the controllers or Wildcard I/O boards using either 26 gauge4) or 28 gauge5) flat ribbon cable.
 The larger size, 26 gauge, can handle the greater current.
-For example, Belden and Assmann flat .050" pitch ribbon cables have the following specifications:
+For example, Belden and Assmann flat .050" pitch ribbon cables have the following current capability specifications:

 |Part number||Wire size||Current rating6)||Resistance|